yangfelix/Llama2Inference.jl/docs/src/getting_started.md

 * Additionally, you will need to download the `tokenizer.bin` file from the GitHub repository.

 ## Setup
-* Navigate to the directory where downloaded the weights.
+* Navigate to the directory where you downloaded the weights.
 ```
 julia
 using Pkg